madecomfy/gatsby-plugin-asset-path/README.md

 },
 ```

-Also note that `sitemap.xml` and the `page-data` folder was copied to assets folder before, now they are moved just as all other files this plugin handles.
+Also note that `sitemap.xml` and the `page-data` folder were copied to assets folder before, now they are moved just as all other files this plugin handles.

 ## Our use case